williamsnell/ws_content/content/posts/entropy/index.md

 <link href="./charts.css" rel="stylesheet">

 Information theory - and in particular, entropy - can be quite an intimidating topic.
 It doesn't have to be.
-If you can develop some key intuitions for the topic, you can learn and use entropy!
+If you can develop some key intuitions for the topic, a lot of the concepts become a lot simpler than they might initially seem.

 There are three main sections to this article.
-If you already have a solid grasp on one of them, feel free to skip ahead!
+If you already have a solid grasp on any of them, feel free to skip ahead!
 Each section should hopefully be a bit of fun, though, so don't feel obliged to.

 # Table of Contents